joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/01/14/world/europe/ukraine-russia-massive-drone-strikes.html

 **Ben Shelton, serve savant, wants to talk about the return**\
 `The American is known for his rocketing 145mph serve.
-He's more concerned with getting other people's back.`\
+He's more concerned with getting other people's back`\
 https://nytimes.com/athletic/6060540/2025/01/14/ben-shelton-tennis-serve-return-explained-australian-open/

 **Arteta condemns Havertz social media abuse: 'We have to do something about it'**\